About the Huron River Watershed Council

 Core Values: To achieve this, we do the following:

-- We work with a collaborative and inclusive spirit to give all partners the opportunity to become stewards;
+- Work with a collaborative and inclusive spirit to give all partners the opportunity to become stewards;

-- We generate science-based, trustworthy information for decision makers to ensure reliable supplies of clean water and resilient natural systems; and
+- Generate science-based, trustworthy information for decision makers to ensure reliable supplies of clean water and resilient natural systems; and

-- We passionately advocate for the health of the river and the lands around it.
+- Passionately advocate for the health of the river and the lands around it.

-Assisting Communities on Water Issues: HRWC’s science and policy experts respond daily to residents and government representatives to help them manage development in ways that protect creeks, wildlife, and natural features.
+- Assisting communities: HRWC’s science and policy experts respond daily to residents and government representatives to help them manage development in ways that protect creeks, wildlife, and natural features.

 - Protecting drinking water: HRWC has written an award-winning guidebook that communities throughout Michigan are using to develop drinking water protection plans.